EDI2XML

 2. Payment for the volume of processed data.
 This fee is variable and depends on the volume of data converted (between EDI and XML) during a calendar month.

-3 Easy Steps to Become EDI Compliant
+How to Become EDI Compliant in 3 Simple Steps

 I will give you a specific formula in 3 easy steps you need to follow to quickly become EDI compliant without spending a lot of time and money.

-Learn full information about HTTP EDI Web Service on page: What is EDI2XML Web Service?
+Learn full information about the HTTP EDI Web Service on the page: What is EDI2XML Web Service?
 On this page, you will find information about how the EDI web service works and what its benefits are.

 Fill out the short contact form on this page to receive a document with a detailed pricing scheme.
 This document will also contain a section with answers to frequently asked questions.
 We recommend that you also read it as it contains very valuable information.